sidhlee/microservice-with-k8s/python/src/auth/auth.md

 ## Kubectl and minikube

 `kubectl` CLI makes necessary Kubernetes API calls for running CRUD operation on your K8S objects.
 This is because your deployments usually live inside a cloud environment.
-`minikube` allows you to run clusters locally for development.
+`minikube` allows you to run clusters locally for development, and `kubectl` command will be directed towards the local clusters.

+- `minikube service auth --url` will return the address you can connect to the auth service running inside minikube.